Chinese Canadians in Greater Vancouver: Clan associations

 Clan associations such as the Lim Society, Mah Society, and the Wing Society were established by the early 20th Century.
 The associations brought together Chinese persons who held the same Chinese family name.
 There were 26 clan associations in Vancouver in 1923, and that number increased to 46 by 1937.

 In 1964 there were about 23 clan associations in the Vancouver area.
 That year the clan associations had established three reading rooms.
 The Hong Kong immigrants of the mid-20th century did not join the clan associations.
 In 2008 there were eleven clan associations active in the Vancouver Chinatown, and they continued holding meetings and events there; that year they owned a total of twelve buildings in Chinatown.
 The Vancouver Sun wrote in 2008 that many of the buildings were in poor condition, though the 1903 Lim Society building and the Mah Society building remained in good conditions.
 That year the eleven clan associations formed the Chinatown Society Heritage Buildings Association to facilitate the renovations of the clan association buildings.

 Wong's Benevolent Association, which accepts persons with the family name Wong, opened in 1911.
 It operates the Hon Hsing Athletic Group, which performs lion dances; engages in political concerns; and operates the Mon Keang School, the sole North American Chinese school operated by a clan association.
 In 1991 it had 700 members.

 Cultural centres

-The Chinese Cultural Centre (CCC) is located in Vancouver's Chinatown, where it manages cultural, recreational, and training programs.
-In 1991 it had 40 program training teachers and 16 administrative employees.
+The Chinese Cultural Centre of Greater Vancouver (CCC) is located in Vancouver's Chinatown, where it manages cultural, recreational, and training programs.
 Members of a 1973 conference held at Wong's Benevolent Association in the Vancouver Chinatown decided to establish a cultural centre.
 21 people joined the cultural centre building committee, and the CCC was registered in 1974.
 It moved into a permanent building in September 1980.
+In 1991, it had 40 program training teachers and 16 administrative employees.
 Its programs include language training, arts classes, language classes, and the Spring Festival celebration.

 The Sun Yat-sen Classical Garden Society is in operation in Vancouver.
 The purpose of the society was to raise funds to complete the Sun Yat-sen Classical Garden.